 The exhibition, talk and documentary film are being hosted by the Embassy of Nepal in London as a part of their bicentennial celebration of relations between Nepal and the UK.

 Proceeds from this evening and 50% of the moneys raised from the sale of Stephen King’s paintings throughout the exhibition, will be donated to the charity Community Action Nepal to help with its work in Nepal.
 CAN has a long history of working in the Langtang valley.

 Exhibition: Entrance to the exhibition is free of charge and open to members of the public from Wednesday to Saturday 11.00am- 4.00 pm, from Wednesday 15 March - Saturday 1 April 2017.

-Lecture: Thursday 16 March at 7.00 pm.
-Doors open to ticket holders at 6.15 pm.
-Wine, beer and soft drinks will be served before the talk and during the interval; a cash donation to cover the cost is requested.
+Talk and film: Thursday 16 March at 7.00 pm (Doors open to ticket holders at 6.15 pm).
+A Nepali supper provided by the Embassy will be served before the talk and film at 8.00 pm, with an opportunity to view the exhibition.
+Wine, beer and soft drinks will be served; a cash donation to cover the cost of the drinks is requested.

 Accessibility: please note that the Main Hall is accessible only by the front steps to the front floor of the Embassy.
 We regret it is not accessible by wheelchair, nor is it equipped with an induction loop for those with hearing impairments.